architolk/architolk.github.io/_pages/calculator/breadboard.md

 ![](/assets/images/calculator/breadboard_5reg.svg)

-The maximum input voltage of a 7805 is 25V, so with 23.7V, this is about right.
-The maximum current is 1.5A, which we will not reach.
-But we probably need some kind of heat sink...
+The 7805 is to its limits on the breadboard.
+Maximum input voltage is 25V and we provide 23.7V.
+Maximum current is 1.5A and we estimate that it will not be above 500mA.
+But we will generate a lot of heat!.
+At 100mA, this is: P = V * I = (23.7V-5V) * 100mA = 18.7 * 100mA = 1.87W.
+With a terminal resistance to ambient of 50°C/W, the 7805 will be 94°C above ambient temperature!
+So you could boil an egg on the IC!
 The values for C2 and C3 seem to be ok.

+We've got two options:
+1. Use a zener to regulate the original 34V voltage down even more (maybe to 10V).
+This was done in the original calculator as well.
+2. Use a switching regulator.